Unified Platforms: The Real Moat is Built Before You Build AI

 Across successful platform transformations, the same ingredients repeat:

-When those elements are present, platforms compound naturally.
+When those elements are present, platforms improve naturally.
 Customers get more value from the platform than the sum of its parts.

 In the world of AI, companies that build the system first and then use AI to accelerate it are the ones that will win.